Safety is everything, and it all starts with wearing the right life jacket.

 Fines for non-compliance

-Violation of life jacket laws in Florida is a non-criminal infraction and can incur a fine of $50-$80 depending on the county.
+Violation of life jacket laws in New York State can result in a fine of $25-$100.

 Who enforces life jacket laws?

-Life jacket laws in Florida require wearers to use Coast Guard-approved life jackets, and at least one Coast Guard-approved life jacket must be available to each passenger on the vessel.
+Life jacket laws require wearers to use Coast Guard-approved life jackets, and Coast Guard-approved life jackets must be available to each boat passenger.
 Appropriate life jackets should be the right size for the wearer, readily accessible and be maintained in good condition.

 All life jackets must be: